PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 requires reconciliation after either a positive rewrite counter or a tensor count reduction.
 Production remains unconditional at this characterization checkpoint.

+The absolute-final PReLU call now records the tensor count, assigns the owner result, and reconciles only after a positive rewrite or a tensor-count decrease.
+The owner still performs its unconditional prune and retains the same Session LayoutState.
+A lowerer-level fixture covers unchanged, rewrite, and prune-only outcomes, so the optimized guard preserves the previously unreported cleanup mutation rather than treating a zero rewrite count as a no-op.